 Knee pain during postpartum could be due to the person having carried more weight when they were pregnant.
-However, joint pain may also be a symptom of hyperthyroidism, so if a person’s knee pain is not getting better after delivery, they should speak to their doctor.
+However, joint pain

 To treat postpartum knee pain a person may want to take over-the-counter (OTC) anti-inflammatory medications or painkillers.
 If a person is breastfeeding they should discuss safe pain relief with their doctor.

 Rheumatoid arthritis is a lifelong condition.
 Doctors will use medications to reduce inflammation and manage the symptoms.

 Another area a person could focus on is their posture and gait so they know how to move without putting pressure on the spine.
 This type of management may also involve Kegel exercises.